The Kharkanas Trilogy: Themes and Style

-Much like in the case of the Malazan Book of the Fallen series, the Kharkanas Trilogy draws inspiration from Erikson's background as an anthropologist and archaeologist.
-The fact that many of the revelations from the Malazan series seem to be discredited as the story in the two published novels progress, gives credence to the fact that depending on the interpreter, historic events get distorted or forgotten and reinvented all the time.
+Like his earlier Malazan Book of the Fallen series, the Kharkanas Trilogy draws inspiration from Erikson's background as an anthropologist and archaeologist.
+Revelations from the Malazan series seem to be discredited as the story to give credence to the idea that the present distorts or forgets the past historic events.
 This is especially the case with long-lived characters.
 That's not to say that the styles of the two series are similar; the author made an intentional choice to the contrary.
 Where the Malazan series sprawled outward, the Kharkanas trilogy sprawls inward; down scaled and as close to claustrophobic as possible.
 The reason behind this was already alluded to in the Malazan series, where the author spoke of ambition and railing against the notion of the word being a pejorative.
 So since he'd already drawn inspiration from Iliad for the Malazan series, he went in another direction — Shakespearean direction.
 He noted that Shakespeare was all about declamations, and sentence structures dictated by breath-length, and that he'd fallen in love with it.

-That the characters — even commoners — of both the Malazan series and the Kharkanas trilogy seem to be engaged in long philosophical discussions and introspection, can be attributed to the fact that Erikson has actively tried to dispel the notion or assumption that exists regarding the level of intelligence or lack thereof directly corresponding with a persons' class.
+Characters, including lowborn ones, in both the Malazan series and the Kharkanas trilogy engage in lengthy philosophical discussions and introspection, can be attributed to the fact the author takes issue with assumption regarding the level of intelligence of people of lower social classes.
 In his experience, he has met numerous people who have shown evidence to the contrary.

 Regarding the themes, again drawing inspiration from history, Erikson notes, "when art ceases to oppose — or to stand outside — the desires of the power bloc of a particular civilization, it gets into trouble".